We sometimes underestimate the local beauty that surrounds us—let’s take the time to look.

 All photos by me 🙂

 A wet summer trails to an autumn, stark,

 Look!
 The birds still want to wake earlier.

-Rising sun shifts the black night then wakes us;
+Rising sun shifts the dark then wakes us;

 dew-laden day assists the courtier

 who with the sovereign sun will shake us,